n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookapp.md

 2. [Generate an App Access Token](#generate-an-app-access-token) for that app.
 3. [Configure the Facebook trigger](#configure-the-facebook-trigger).
 4. Optional: [Add an app secret](#optional-add-an-app-secret).
-5. [App Review](#app-review): Only required if your app will be used by users who don't have roles on the app itself.
+5. [App Review](#app-review): Only required if your app's users don't have roles on the app itself.
 If you're creating the app for your own internal purposes, this isn't necessary.

 Refer to the detailed instructions below for each step.